-- 151. The Falls Brook system is also an expanded existing system under Section 16-07 of the rule. - 152.
-The flow monitoring conducted by the applicant provides acceptable flow data to calculate a site-specific February median flow.
+- 151. The Falls Brook system is an expanded existing system under Section 16-07 of the rule. - 152.
+The flow monitoring conducted by the applicant provides acceptable flow data to calculate a site-specific FMF.
 The site specific FMF from the data collected at the site is 1.52 csm.
 The applicant proposes to implement this new conservation flow 2019-2020 snowmaking season.